ShaoqiangSun/15-466-f25-base1/README.md

-# Sprite-Based Game by Dennis
+# Hunter and Prey

 Author: Dennis Sun

-Design: This game combines the mechanisms of avoiding traps on the ground, dodging enemies, and chasing targets.
+Design: This game combines three mechanics:
+- Avoiding traps on the ground (inspired by *Pummel Party* and *It Takes Two*)
+- Dodging enemies (inspired by my team’s game in the *Building Virtual Worlds* course)
+- Chasing targets

 Screen Shot: